Engin-Boot/pong-stage-RV313/Stage0/Scorecard.md

 This Module give tell us the score distribution.

-### Scenario : The ball hit the wall behind player1
+### Scenario : The ball hit the wall behind First Player

 Given : The game is running on system and game is in progress.

-When : The ball hit the wall behind the player1.
+When : The ball hit the wall behind the First Player.

-Then : One point is awareded to the player2.
+Then : One point is awarded to the Second Player.

-### Scenario : The ball hit the wall behind player2
+### Scenario : The ball hit the wall behind Second Player

 Given : The game is running on system and game is in progress.

-When : The ball hit the wall behind the player2.
+When : The ball hit the wall behind the Second Player.

-Then : One point is awareded to the player1.
+Then : One point is awarded to the First Player.

 ### Scenario : Player leave the match in between